traversable/schema/packages/schema-compiler/README.md

 ### Limitations

 Because compiled schemas produce strings, internally the library needs a way to run the string as JavaScript.

-However, certain environments (like CloudFlare workers) enforce a content security policy that blocks certain globals (like `new Function`) to rule out a whole class of attack vectors.

 Since presumably you control your schemas, this isn't actually a security concern in practice.